Local libraries win big at polls across northeast Dutchess

 Incumbent Chris Drago, D-19, won his re-election bid to the Dutchess County Legislature.
 He accumulated 2,359 votes to Republican challenger Tonya Pulver's 1,584 votes.
 He will serve a second two-year term representing the towns of North East, Pine Plains, Stanford and Milan.

 Democrat Eric Alexander won a slim upset victory against incumbent Republican Deirdre Houston in the race for the district 25 county legislature seat.
+Houston served in the legislature for eight years and was re-elected four times in a row.
+Alexander is a newcomer to county politics.
 Alexander leads with 1,746 votes — about 50.6% — to Houston's 1,705 votes — 49.4%.
 Alexander will serve a two-year term representing the towns of Amenia, Washington and southeast Pleasant Valley.

-Democratic incumbent Dan Aymar-Blair is in the lead for the county comptroller race.
+Democratic incumbent Dan Aymar-Blair won the county comptroller race.
 Preliminary results from the Dutchess County Board of Elections show Aymar-Blair won 55% of the vote to defeat Republican challenger Will Truitt.
 Aymar-Blair won a total of 40,159 votes and Truitt secured 32,814 votes.

-Democrat Kara Gerry is ahead in the county court judge race, marking an upset defeat of incumbent Republican Ned McLoughlin.
+Democrat Kara Gerry won the county court judge race, marking an upset defeat of incumbent Republican Ned McLoughlin.
 Gerry leads with 56% of the vote — a total of 40,745 votes — to McLoughlin's 44% — a total of 32,047.
+McLoughlin served as court judge since 2015 when he was first elected to a ten-year term.

 Tracy MacKenzie, who ran unopposed for Dutchess County Family Court Judge, will retain her seat.
 She's served on that bench since 2015 and will serve another 10 year term.